Doopoll announces new funding round as it exceeds 250,000 votes

 Sarah Smith, portfolio investment executive at the Development Bank of Wales, said: “We’ve been working closely with Marc and the team since our first investment in April 2016.

-“Their product and platform has proven to be both innovative and engaging and they’ve succeeded in landing some big bluechip clients like O2.
+“Their product and platform have proven to be both innovative and engaging and they’ve succeeded in landing some big bluechip clients like O2.

 “The team is passionate and has great future growth plans, of which this recent appointment is a part.
 We look forward to working with them as they develop and expand.”